matlab-actions/.github/profile/README.md

 ```

 ### Run MATLAB Script
 Run the commands in a file named `myscript.m` in the root of your repository using MATLAB R2023b on a GitHub-hosted runner.
-To set up the specified release of MATLAB on the runner, specify the **Setup MATLAB** action in your workflow.
+To set up the specified release of MATLAB on the runner, specify the **Setup MATLAB** action with its `release` input in your workflow.
 To run the script, specify the **Run MATLAB Command** action.

 ```yaml
 name: Run MATLAB Script